Listen to this article:

 Fat is one of the most widely talked about nutrients in our diet.
-While there are many opinions around fats in an adult diet, there’s no question that fats - including what kinds and how much - are incredibly important for infants and toddlers.
+While there are many opinions around fats in an adult diet, there’s no question that fats - including what kinds and how much - are incredibly important for a child’s diet.

 Importance of Fat for Babies and Toddlers